 Written German also tends to drop the subject.
 Whenever you have a hard time translating a German sentence, look if it’s suffering from a hidden subject.

 - SOURCE: Zugegeben wurde, dass im Laufe der Ermittlung seitens der Regierung Fehler gemacht wurden.

-- GOOD: The government admitted mistakes during the investigation.
+- GOOD: The government admitted to making mistakes during the investigation.